 - Make sure to drink your milk, at least one gallon a day.
 Failure to take gainz nutrition into consideration may result in failure or injury as the body will not be able to get the nutrients it need for muscle growth and recovery.

-- Take a series of 3-5 deep breaths for every failure to complete ten reps.
-The breathing will allow your body to recharge mentally and physically as you aim for another rep. Your brain will then recruit high-threshold motor units to help you complete the set.
+- Take a series of 3-5 deep breaths for every rep. The breathing will allow your body to recharge mentally and physically as you aim for another rep. Your brain will then recruit high-threshold motor units to help you complete the set.

 - Go easy on the other exercises.
 The squats are the core of the program.
 Make sure that you do not overwork your body by pushing it too far.
 The supporting exercises should not be as rigorous as the squats, so it is recommended to lower the weights that you use for them.